semgrep/semgrep-docs/docs/kb/semgrep-appsec-platform/act-on-your-behalf.md

 # What does "Act on your behalf" mean?

-**Act on your behalf** is a permission that GitHub requires of all third-party GH apps that verify an identity, that is, when GitHub is used as an identity provider (IdP).
-The actual scope of that permission is limited to what the user explicitly permits.
+**Act on your behalf** is a permission that GitHub requires of all third-party apps that verify a user's identity, that is, when GitHub is used as an identity provider (IdP).
+The actual scope of this permission is limited to what the user explicitly permits.
 As stated in the [GitHub documentation](https://docs.github.com/en/apps/using-github-apps/authorizing-github-apps#about-github-apps-acting-on-your-behalf):

 > The GitHub App can only do things that both you and the app have permission to do.